 The Solitary City

-This was to have been our concert for March 2020.
-We may still perform this programme at a future date.
+This was to have been our concert for March 2020, when the first lockdown began.
+We now plan to perform this programme on Saturday 19 March 2022.

 Music by Tallis, Byrd and James MacMillan

 One does not need to share in the faith of a composer with religious conviction to be moved by the vividness and intensity of their music to convey the emotion of the sacred texts they set.

 In this Ripieno Choir concert we explore settings of prayers of contrition and poetic laments by three deeply devout composers: Renaissance masters Tallis and Byrd, alongside the contemporary Scottish composer James MacMillan.